Burial Insurance Topics

 If you’ve ever been to a cremation and been horrified by the waste as a beautiful mahogany casket disappears behind the velvet curtain into the fiery furnace you’re not on your own, but it might not be as bad as you first thought.
 It is very often possible to simply rent a casket for a cremation, it is not necessary to buy one, so you can still have your loved ones laid out in a beautiful casket for visitations etc, but it is simply rented from the funeral home.
 Other options are to choose a much cheaper unfinished wood box or similar container for a direct cremation, where no visitations are required.
 Funeral homes are required by law to provide this service so if you want it, just ask!

-Free Burial Insurance Rate Quote
+Free Final Expense Insurance Rate Quote

 Scroll, if necessary to see the “Request My Quote” submission button.

-Burial insurance (aka funeral insurance) is a basic issue life insurance policy that covers people until they reach 100 years old.
-Burial insurance (also known as funeral insurance) is promoted as a way to pay in advance for your funeral expenses so that your loved ones won’t have to pay for your funeral.
+Final Expense insurance (aka funeral insurance) is a basic issue life insurance policy that covers people until they reach 100 years old.
+Final Expense insurance (also known as funeral insurance) is promoted as a way to pay in advance for your funeral expenses so that your loved ones won’t have to pay for your funeral.
 There are many things you can do to make your death easier on the wallets of those you love.
 Preplanning your funeral saves money and grief, as well as deciding whether you want to be buried in a casket or cremated and put into and urn, figuring out who gets what part of your estate and all the related turmoil associated with the end of life.